thebrubaker/app-service-container/README.md

-# app-service-container
+# App Service Container

 This package solves the problem of code-splitting large libraries in a single page application.
-It's a design pattern that involves a bit more structure to how services are "loaded" into your application, but once they have been registered, it becomes trivial to access them without having to think what code-split group they belong to.
+It's a design pattern that involves a bit more structure for how services are "loaded" into your app, but once they have been registered, it becomes trivial to access them without having to think which webpack chunk they belong to.
+It will help you potentially improve your PWA scores by reducing the initial size of your app by separating your core packages from your other packages.

 ## Getting started

-Add this package to your project:
+To start using the container, add this package to your project:

 ```bash
 yarn add app-service-container
 ```

-Then create a new instance of the container:
+Then we simply create a new instance of the container like so:

 ```js
 import Container from 'app-service-container';